cyberrangecz/docs/docs/basic-concepts/typical-workflow-for-training.md

 ## Sandboxes Creation
-1. A sandbox definition is created by instructors according to this [format](../../user-guide-advanced/sandboxes/sandbox-definition/) and stored as a Git repository.
+1. A sandbox definition is created by instructors according to this [format](../../user-guide-advanced/sandboxes/sandbox-definition/) and stored as a Git repository (see [7.
+Configure access to the Gitlab repository](../../installation-guide/kypo-crp-deployment/#configure)).
 2. In the KYPO Portal, a record about the sandbox definition is created via the [Sandbox Definition Overview](../../user-guide-basic/sandbox-agenda/sandbox-definition/) page by entering the URI to the respective Git repository from the previous step.
 3. From the sandbox definition created in the KYPO Portal, a pool with a specified size can be created by following these [steps](../../user-guide-basic/sandbox-agenda/pool/#create-pool).
 4. Sandboxes in the cloud are allocated by clicking the allocation button of the respective pool.
 Two actions are automatically performed: